OfficialProtonDev/ML-Aimbot-Halo-Infinite/README.md

  - Open anaconda as administrator and cd to the directory of the deploy.py script in this repository.
  - Run the command ``` conda activate pytorch-gpu ``` to start up the virtual environment
  - Run the command ``` python deploy.py ``` to start the bot, make sure you have halo infinite open and are preferably about to enter a game.

+ Future improvements:
+ - Add support for using Arduino Leonardo + USB Host Shield to spoof mouse inputs and evading possible anticheat detection on mouse movement.